kavishgandhi/MLProject/index.md

 # Methods
 ### Unsupervised Learning:
+Since the dataset that we are working on is relatively small, we have used transfer learning [[6]](#references) to leverage the pre-trained Large Language Modes like AWD-LSTM, Transformer [[7]](#references), and TransformerXL [[8]](#references).
+All of these models can be categorized as Large Language Models (LLM).
+We know that LSTM is a great tool for anything that has a sequence since the meaning of a word depends on the ones that preceded it, which is exactly what we need in our project.
+Also, Transformer based LLMs have demonstrated impressive capabilities in open text generation.
+We also thought that we could look at the sentence as a whole and not just one word at a time (as done by sequential models), hence we also experimented with transfer learning with the Transformer model as the base.

-Since the dataset that we are working on is relatively small, we have used transfer learning [[6]](#references) to leverage the pre-trained large language model AWD-LSTM.
-This model is trained on publicly available textual corpus (such as parliamentary records or Wikipedia) and implicitly encodes knowledge of the English language.
-It is a type of recurrent neural network that has been optimized and trained using techniques like DropConnect for regularization, NT-ASGD for optimizations and many more.
+The models are pre-trained on the publicly available textual corpus and implicitly encode knowledge of the English language.
+AWD-LSTM is a type of recurrent neural network that has been optimized and trained using techniques like DropConnect for regularization, NT-ASGD for optimizations and many more.
 We then create a language model fine-tuned for our dataset with the pre-trained weights of AWD-LSTM.
+The main idea of Transformers is to use a regular neural net instead of an RNN, but with lots of attention layers.
+Intuitively, those attention layers tell the model to pay more interest to a word when trying to predict its output.
+TransformerXL is a transformer architecture with a sort of hidden state formed by the results of the intermediate layers on previous tokens.
+By using this context, those models are capable of learning longer dependencies and can also be used for faster text generation at inference.

-We first trained the last layers and left most of the model exactly as it was.
-To improve our model further, we didn’t unfreeze the whole data but unfreeze one layer at a time starting with the last 2 layers, then the next layer, and finally the entire model for 20 epochs.
-We then generated 10 ideas and evaluated the results according to our metrics.
+The training process for all the above-mentioned architectures is the same -  We first trained the last layers and left most of the model exactly as it was.
+To improve our model further, we didn’t unfreeze the whole data but unfreeze one layer at a time starting with the last 2 layers, then the next layer, and finally the entire model for “n” epochs, where n=30 for AWD_LSTM and n=90 for Transformer and TransformerXL.
+We then generated 20 novel ideas and evaluated the results according to our metrics.

+### Supervised Learning:
+Traditionally, supervised learning methods have been used for classification problems.
+With the knowledge of what label the training dataset has, we train models that seek out certain features when trying to make a prediction about what label a testing data point should be given.
+Specifically, we chose to focus on  Random Forest Classifiers, LinearSVC, MultinomialNB, Logistic Regression, and two Deep Learning models based on CNN and Transformers.

+We did the same preprocessing as in the case of unsupervised learning models.
+We used a cross-validation approach between four models - Random Forest Classifiers, LinearSVC, MultinomialNB and Logistic Regression.
+To observe which unigrams and bigrams are more correlated to which tags and to get an idea if the tagging is good enough we make use of chi-squared stats which gives us the following result

 # Results and Discussion